 Where do you invest your time, money and effort for the biggest ROI?

-How do you get your FOOD passion across in your content?
+How do you get your FOOD passion across in your content marketing?

 The questions are never ending.

-In this article I’m going to tackle some of the challenges you will face when selling your food or drink products online.
+In this article we’re going to tackle some of the challenges you will face when selling your food or drink products online.

-I’m giving you 11 tips to follow when embarking on an online venture.
+We’re giving you 11 tips to follow when embarking on your own online growth venture.

-Throughout the article, I’ll share the constraints of selling food via the web and give you some useful links for further reading.
+Throughout the article, we’ll share the constraints of selling food via the web and give you some useful links for further reading.

-A bit about my experience of selling online
+A bit about our experience of selling online

-…and how I got into food and drink.
+…and how we got into food and drink.

-In 2015 I started working with Online Growth Guru’s very first client.
+In 2015 Online Growth Guru Ltd acquired its very first client.

-A speciality food business.
-We set up their website and quickly started growing their food and drink sales on the internet.
+A speciality food & drinks business selling mainly artisan products.
+We set up their website and quickly started growing their food and drink leads and sales via the internet.

 They have seen fantastic growth over the years and continue to grow their brand online.